malabikas/AML-Fall-2019/README.md

 4. Dzmitry Bahdanau, Kyunghyun Cho, and Yoshua Bengio.
 2015.
 Neural machine translation by jointly learning to align and translate.
 In Proceedings of ICLR.

-5. Jan K Chorowski, Dzmitry Bahdanau, Dmitriy Serdyuk, Kyunghyun Cho, and Yoshua Bengio.
+5. Minh-Thang Luong, Hieu Pham, and Christopher D Manning.
 2015.
-Attention-based models for speech recognition.
-In Proceedings of NIPS, pages 577–585.

-6. Minh-Thang Luong, Hieu Pham, and Christopher D Manning.
-2015.
 Effective approaches to attentionbased neural machine translation.
 In Proceedings of EMNLP, pages 1412–1421.

-7. Jiwei Li, Minh-Thang Luong, and Dan Jurafsky.
-2015.
-A hierarchical neural autoencoder for paragraphs and documents.
-In Proceedings of ACL, pages 1106–1115.